YuanYuanOwO/Leaf-docs/docs/en/reference/config/gale-global.md

     </table>

 2. Whether to log specific text and events to the console and the log files.
-3. When a player sends a message packet that is empty<br>
+3. When a player sends a message packet that is empty.<br>
   (this is harmless, it usually happens when the player's client is outdated)

     <table>